 Paste Your Sequence or GenBank Page Here

 The supported formats include DDBJ, ENA, GCG, GenBank, FASTA and plain text.
-The entire browser window (i.e., the result of a "select all") for a GenBank/ENA/DDBJ page can be pasted into the text box.
-Tags/Extra Orfs finds and adds orfs independent of the archive feature annotation.
-If a protein sequence is entered, a map will be displayed showing all possible restriction sites allowed by back-translation of the sequence.
+The entire browser window (the result of a "select all") of a GenBank/ENA/DDBJ page can be pasted into the text box.
+If a plain text protein sequence is entered, a map will be displayed showing all possible restriction sites allowed by back-translation of the sequence.
 Try the Clean Up button to remove numbers and other extraneous characters (preserves FASTA format).